ravulapavan95e-ship-it/AI-Resume-Analyzer/README.md

 | 📐 Quality & Formatting | 10 |
 | **🏅 Total** | **100** |

-The scoring system is intentionally strict.
-A resume should receive a high score only when the information is present, relevant, detailed and professionally presented.
+A high score should be difficult to achieve.
+The system is designed to identify weaknesses instead of giving every resume an unnecessarily high score.

 ---